webix-hub/docs/data/desktop/html_markup_init.md

 {{sample 23_markup/01_html/09_window.html}}

 If [menu](desktop/menu.md) is initialized from markup it's vital to remember that its submenus are [popups](desktop/popup.md) in essence.
-So they should be as well inited like windows:
+So they should be as well initialized like windows:

 ~~~html
 <div data-view="submenu" data-id="submenu1">